vsariola/crackle-tracker/README.md

 -------------------

 - Wave: 0 = square, 1 = triangle, 2 = saw, 3 = noise.
 Triangle and saw
-  sound really bad, so square and noise the only really usable one.
+  sound really bad, so only square and noise are really useful.
-- Octave: 12*octave is added to the notevalue
+- Octave: 12*octave is added to the note number (in semitones)
-- Semitn: semitn is added to the notevalue
+- Semitn: Semitn is added to the note number (in semitones)
 - NoteDur: Controls how fast the pattern row advances or the duration of each note.
 1 = whole note, 2 = half note, 4 = quarter note, 8 = eight note, G (16) = sixteenth note
-- Fill: Controls following pattern(s) are played instead of repeating the same pattern every time.
+- Fill: Controls if following pattern(s) are played instead of repeating the same pattern every time.
+To be documented how it actually works...
-- Mute: temporarily mute channel
+- Mute: Temporarily mute channel.
 - Slide: How quickly the pitch of the channel drops.
 0 = no drop, 8 =
-  typical for a kick
+  typical for a kick.

 Song settings
 -------------

-- Ordlen: length of the order list.
+- Ordlen: Length of the order list.
-- PatReps: how long to keep on repeating the patterns before advancing to next pattern.
+- PatReps: How slowly the order list is advanced.
-- PatLen: what is the length of each pattern, in rows.
+- PatLen: What is the length of each pattern, in rows.
-- Tempo: controls the tempo of the song.
+- Tempo: Controls the tempo of the song.
 Actually, the envelope of each note it calculated with `%(16-tempo)`, so increasing the tempo also decreases the master volume.
-- Semitn: added to all note values of the song, controlling essentially the key of the song.
+- Semitn: Added to all note values of the song, controlling essentially the key of the song.
-- KeyDur: how quickly the pattern rows of the key channel advance.
+- KeyDur: How quickly the pattern rows of the key channel advance.

 Exporting